 The SEC Division of Corporation Finance's filing review process is a key function utilized by the SEC staff to monitor the critical accounting and disclosure decisions applied by registrants.
 Our analysis of SEC comment letters identifies the frequency of topical areas addressed by the SEC staff and how their focus areas changed over time.
 In addition to providing our insights on the nature of the SEC staff comments, we provide sample text from the SEC staff’s comments and links to where you can learn more about the accounting and disclosure requirements addressed in each topical area.

 |Relative change in number of letters compared to the Prior Period*|

 *This analysis was performed based on topical areas assigned by research firm Audit Analytics for comment letters publicly issued in the 12 months ended March 31, 2020 ("Current Period") and the 12 months ended March 31, 2019 ("Prior Period") in relation to Form 10-K and Form 10-Q filings.
 Total comment letters evaluated during the Current Period and Prior Period were approximately 100 and 110, respectively.

 The relative number of comment letters has increased.

 The relative number of comment letters has decreased.

 The relative number of comment letters has not changed significantly.

-The new revenue standard (ASC 606) requires more quantitative and qualitative disclosure than prior guidance.
+ASC 606, Revenue from contracts with customers, requires more quantitative and qualitative disclosure than prior guidance.
 The following areas have been addressed in the SEC staff's comments: